roy-harmon/UniversaLIS/README.md

 ## User Interface

 A graphical user interface is not included at this time because most use cases will involve another application for management of patient information and test requests.
-Those applications (the good ones, anyway) are typically capable of interfacing with a SQL Server or MySQL database directly.
-Currently, the UniversaLIS software only forms a bridge between the instrument and a database server; this database server can be accessed by third-party programs to automatically transmit test requests to the instrument and pull results into the reporting software.

 A simple GUI might be added in the future, but mostly for demonstration purposes.
 The real benefit of this software is in its ability to integrate with other systems, so while a GUI could be used, it would be less efficient in a production environment.